For Schengen information click here

 Application Procedure at the Embassy of Belgium in London

-Postal applications can be sent by special delivery to:
+Postal visa applications can be sent by special delivery to:

 Belgium Visa Application Centre

-Please note that for postal applications applicants should allow a minimum of 15 working days for processing.
+Please note that for postal applications applicants should allow a minimum processing time of 15 working days.

 Please note the following important information from the Embassy of Belgium –